Wonthaggi To Cowes By Bicycle

 I must confess I had to push my bike up both of them.
 Although steep, they are not long so don’t slow cyclists down.

-Hard work up a steep hill on the bike path between Anderson and San Remo
+Hard work up a steep hill on the bike path between Anderson and San Remo.

 Steep Climb Between Anderson and San Remo